Creating a learning environment to foster the ideals of Respect, Responsibility, and Citizenship.

 Find It Fast

-An updated printable Daily COVID-19 Checklist is available online.
-The updated checklist includes the latest (1/8/21) guidance from the NJ Department of Health and is ideal for printing and hanging on your refrigerator, bulletin board, bathroom mirror or other prominent area at home.
+A checklist that can be translated into more than 90 languages via our "Select Language" option at the top left corner of this website also is available.
+The updated checklist includes the latest guidance from the NJ Department of Health and is ideal for printing and hanging on your refrigerator, bulletin board, bathroom mirror or other prominent area at home.

 District Upcoming Events